-- Paralegals - This growing field is great for history majors because it requires research, writing, attention to details and skills in communicating both verbally and in written form.
+- Paralegal - This growing field is great for history majors because it requires research, writing, attention to details and skills in communicating both verbally and in written form.

-- Law school - Majoring in history works well with a degree in law, as you will have to read extensively while maintaining knowledge of overall ideas, create cohesive arguments and find research to back your arguments.
+- Law school - Majoring in history lays the groundwork for studying law, as you will have to read extensively while maintaining knowledge of overall ideas, create cohesive arguments and find research to back your arguments.

 - Professional writing - With much of the world online these days, professional writing for blogs, digital magazines, businesses and other organizations is in great demand.

-- Copywriting - This position can edit and write for everything from major organizations to law firms.
+- Copyrighting - This position involves editing and writing for everything from major organizations to law firms.
 The key is detail oriented consistency and an ability to edit/understand main ideas in large documents.

 - Grant writing - History majors learn how to write persuasive arguments, which is exactly what grant writing entails.

-- Business to Business sales - Complicated sales process involves researching other solutions, finding reviews, and writing up findings in a cogent manner.
-This requires writing, reading, and analytical skills...skills which are exactly what history majors learn.
+- Business-to-Business sales - Complicated sales processes involve researching various solutions, checking reviews and writing up findings in a cogent manner.
+This requires writing, reading, and analytical skills...exactly what history majors learn.

-- Policy Analyst - Requires analyzing, writing, planning and developing new policy plans.
+- Policy Analyst - Requires analyzing, writing and developing new policy plans.
 Both governmental agencies and businesses in the private sector hire people to develop policies and communicate them clearly to the target audience.

-- Archivists - History majors work will as archives.
-Gathering data, researching, writing event summaries and documenting finds are part of the job, and are skills that every history major learns in their degree.
+- Archivist - History majors work will as archivists.
+Gathering data, researching, writing event summaries and documenting finds are part of the job, and are skills that every history major learns.

-- Online Reporting - As the information becomes more of an online source, businesses want individuals who can write well, edit stories and quickly put material online.
-These positions can be freelance or positions within companies.
+- Online Reporting - As the internet becomes more a source of news and information, businesses want individuals who can write well, edit stories and quickly put material online.
+These online reporters can work for companies or freelance.

-- Journalism - Magazines, newspapers, news channels, online reporting, business public relations and other venues want individuals who can quickly write news about or for the company.
+- Journalism - Magazines, newspapers, news channels, online reporting services, public relations firms and other businesses want individuals who can quickly prepare materials about or for the company.
 Journalists need to be able to research events, find data quickly and write well.

-- Lobbyist - Lobbyist work for large firms, awareness groups, unions and businesses.
+- Lobbyist - Lobbyists work for large firms, awareness groups, unions and businesses.
 These professionals advocate for their clients, which means they need excellent skills in communication, writing and critical thinking.